Shop Flower · Evening · Connoisseur · Slow hours

 Is all your flower grown in New York?

-Yes, every jar.
-New York's MRTA framework requires that all flower sold in licensed adult-use dispensaries be cultivated, processed, packaged, and tested entirely within New York State by OCM-licensed operators.
+Yes.
+New York rules require that flower sold in licensed adult-use dispensaries be cultivated, processed, packaged, and tested in New York State by licensed operators.

 How much flower can I legally possess in New York?